Towards Cellular-Scale Interpretability in Pathology Foundation Models for Biomarker Assessment: Methods

 \subsubsection{Data Preparation.}

-The training data comprise approximately 84 million patches extracted from 84,000 hematoxylin \& eosin (\textbf{H\&E}) stained whole-slide images (WSIs) scanned at 40$\times$ magnification across more than ten tissue types at the Technical University of Munich Pathology Institute.
-Each WSI is first segmented using Otsu’s thresholding to isolate tissue regions, which are then subdivided into non-overlapping tiles of size \(256 \times 256\) pixels.
+The training data comprise approximately 84 million patches extracted from 84,968 in-house HE-stained whole-slide images (WSIs) scanned at 40 $\times$ magnification covering 38 organ types.
+Each WSI was first segmented using Otsu's thresholding \cite{otsu1979threshold} to isolate tissue regions.
+Non-overlapping patches of size (512 $\times$ 512) pixels were then extracted from the tissue regions at 40 $\times$ magnification and resized to (256 $\times$ 256) pixels, corresponding to an effective magnification of approximately 20 $\times$.